Will President Donald Trump Be Realistic About Iran Nuclear Deal?

-During the first week of Trump as President, Donald Trump signed executive orders that put a “temporary ban” on Muslim immigration programs for people coming from Iran and other countries in the Middle East.
+During the first week of his presidency, Donald Trump signed executive orders that put a “temporary ban” on Muslim immigration programs for people coming from Iran and other countries in the Middle East.
 After the signing of these executive orders, news reports say that the ban has affected diplomats and even a movie director who are due for a nomination at this year’s Oscars.
-Most dire of all, however, according to The Inquisitr, is the reaction from the Iranian government who say they will respond in kind.
+Most dire of all, however, according to the Inquisitr, is the reaction from the Iranian government who say they will respond in kind.

 France Scrambles To Iran To Save Nuclear Deal

-According to the report, Iran says that even though Trump’s current ban on Muslims to the United States is just for three months that, “it is an insult to the Islamic world,” and that history will remember the ban as a big “gift” to the extremists.
+According to the report, Iran says that even though Trump’s current ban on Muslims to the United States is just for three months, “it is an insult to the Islamic world,” and that history will remember the ban as a big “gift” to the extremists.

-A review of the Trump’s first week as President is largely driven by the consensus that most did not believe he would follow through with his controversial campaign promises.
-But from the first day, he has targeted the Affordable Care Act, signed executive actions to build a wall across the Mexican-American border and as mentioned he has targeted immigration.
+A review of Trump’s first week as president is largely driven by the consensus that most did not believe he would follow through with his controversial campaign promises.
+But from the first day, he has targeted the Affordable Care Act, signed executive actions to build a wall across the Mexican-American border, and, as mentioned, targeted immigration.

 But one of his campaign promises that’s likely to irritate Iran even more than the Muslim ban is his determination to target the nuclear deal that was negotiated and completed under the former Obama administration.